Mopidevi18/InstanceSegmentation/README.md

 - **Mean Average Precision (mAP)** from IoU 0.5 to 0.95 (step 0.05)

 **Insight:**
-Best results were achieved at the **0.5 IoU** threshold.
-Performance dropped at higher thresholds due to minor mask misalignments.
+The evaluation was conducted using a 0.5 IoU threshold, which provided the most stable and reliable performance results.
+The model achieved strong segmentation accuracy and classification consistency, especially on clearly visible and well-separated waste items.

 ---

 ## MLOps Pipeline

-- **Version Control:** GitHub
+- **Version Control:** Managed through GitHub for collaborative development and tracking.

+- **Training Jobs:** Executed on Vertex AI Custom Jobs using T4 GPU instances.

-- **CI/CD:** Cloud Build triggers for automated testing and deployment
+- **CI/CD:** Automated with Cloud Build triggers for model training and app deployment.

-- **Model Registry:** Version tracking and evaluation metadata
-- **Deployment:** Containerized deployment pipeline from training to production
+- **Containerization:** Model and web app containerized using Docker for consistent builds and deployment.

+- **Model Storage:** Best-performing model (based on validation mIoU) is saved automatically to Google Cloud Storage for versioning and reuse.

+- **Deployment:** The containerized model is deployed using Cloud Run for scalable, serverless inference.

 ---